MV-Consulting/awscdk-rootmail/README.md

 const rootmail = new Rootmail(this, 'rootmail-stack', {
   // 1. a domain you own, registered via Route53 in the same account
   domain: 'mycompany.test';
-  // 2. false is the default, so you can also remove it
+  // 2. '' is the default, so you can also remove it
-  enableAutowireDNS: false,
+  // autowireDNSParentHostedZoneID: '',
   env: {
   // 3. or any other region SES is available
     region: 'eu-west-1',